Curious about MRI?

 What is the difference between an MRI and a CT scan?

-YouTube Video A CT scan is really just an x-ray spinning in a circle, so it still gives harmful radiation.
+A CT scan is an x-ray tube and detector spinning in a circle, so it uses harmful radiation.
 Like an x-ray, the images show bones as white, soft tissue and gray, and fat as dark.
 It is very good for looking at bones that may be broken and for looking at soft tissues in the chest, abdomen, and pelvis.
+In particular, CT is much better than MRI for evaluating the lungs.
 On the downside, CT scans have radiation so they should be avoided unless absolutely necessary.
-Also, CT is not good to evaluate the brain, spine, or joints.
+In most situations, CT is not as good as MRI for evaluating the brain, spine, or joints.

-MRI has no radiation so its very safe.
+MRI has no radiation so it is safe.
 It creates amazing images using only radio waves and magnetic fields.
 MRI is excellent for the brain, spine, soft tissues of the extremities, and joints.
 It is also very good for evaluation of the abdomen and pelvis, like CT.

 For a sports injury, is an MRI better than CT scan?